AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/10-Key concepts/20-Basics of AODocs APIs.md

 AODocs APIs are the HTTP endpoints which let you issue direct requests to the resource server to perform many of the manual tasks done in the AODocs UI:

-*   list and search for resources such as libraries, classes, or documents
+*   search for and list resources such as libraries, classes, or documents
-*   create (insert), change (patch), and remove (delete) documents, their properties, and their attachments
+*   create, modify, and remove (trash or delete) documents, their properties, and their attachments
 *   configure AODocs folders, roles, versions, and permissions

 Most of the tasks (and more) that can be achieved from the AODocs UI can also be performed using the API.